Culture of the Southern United States: Popular culture images of Southerners

 The Progressive Era (1896–1917) brought attention to the problems the South faced.
 An influential scholarly study was Horace Kephart's Our Southern Highlanders (1913), which portrayed an isolated and culturally inert people.
 The bleak image inspired northern philanthropy, such as the Rockefeller foundations, to intervene using modern public health techniques and to promote better schooling.

-Since the 1930s, however, Hollywood has used stereotypes of the South to contrast virtues of simple rural life, with the corruption that can be found in the city.
+Since the 1930s, however, Hollywood has used stereotypes of the South to contrast virtues of simple rural life, with the corruption that can be found in the city.Austin Wade, "The Real Beverly Hillbillies", Southern Quarterly (1981) 19#4 pp 83–94.

 Comic strips dealt with northern urban experiences until 1934, when Al Capp introduced L'il Abner, the first strip based in the South.
 Although Capp was from Connecticut, he spent 43 years teaching the world about Dogpatch, reaching 60 million readers in over 900 American newspapers and 100 foreign papers in 28 countries.
 Inge says Capp, "had a profound influence on the way the world viewed the American South."
 Other popular strips on Southern life included Pogo, Snuffy Smith and Kudzu.
 Cultural historian Anthony Harkins argues that Dogpatch's hillbilly setting "remained a central touchstone, serving both as a microcosm and a distorting carnival mirror of broader American society."